Gordon Griffin: Career

 As a cabaret singer he has performed with his singing partner Francoise Geller in the UK and elsewhere.

 He has composed music and lyrics for productions such as The Circle, Educating Rita, When the Reaper Calls, Over the River, Through the Woods and April in Paris.

 His first film job, in Arabesque, required him to play a scene with Gregory Peck and Sophia Loren.

 On television he has been a presenter on Play School, he played Inky in two series of Chips' Comic for Channel 4 and he spoke the first line in the first episode of Byker Grove.

-Griffin has worked as a dialogue coach on Byker Grove and Kavanagh QC.
+Gordon has worked as a dialogue coach on Byker Grove and Kavanagh QC.

 Through doing radio drama he realised that he could display great versatility with his voice alone, accessing a greater range of parts than would otherwise be possible.
-(For instance, in the late 'sixties when well into his twenties he took over the part of Billy the eldest grandson in The Dales, formerly Mrs Dale's Diary, who had previously been played as a boy with an unbroken voice, and played him till the serial ended.)
+(For instance, in the late 1960s when well into his twenties he took over the part of Billy the eldest grandson in The Dales, formerly Mrs Dale's Diary.